vegaprotocol/specs/protocol/0066-VALW-validator_tendermint_weights.md

 1. wait for the delegation to become active in the next epoch
 1. check that Tendermint weights for the validators are `2000`
 1. now every validator removes (via undelegate now) their stake and there are no delegations from other parties
-1. wait for 1000 blocks to pass
+1. wait for the epoch to end
 1. the Tendermint weights for each validator are `10` each as there is no stake in the network.